timsinashok/spexy/ETHICS.md

 # Ethical Considerations of Web Scraping

-This project scrapes the webpage [https://www.eyebuydirect.com/eyeglasses/](https://www.eyebuydirect.com/eyeglasses/) and I have made the following ethical considerations while working on the project:
+This project involves scraping publicly available data from the webpage [https://www.eyebuydirect.com/eyeglasses/](https://www.eyebuydirect.com/eyeglasses/) to recommend glasses to users based on their face shape.
+I have carefully considered several ethical principles to ensure that my scraping activities are responsible, transparent, and aligned with best practices.
+Below are the key ethical considerations for this project:

-1. **Respect for Website Terms of Service** : Many websites have terms of service that explicitly prohibit or restrict web scraping.
-I have carefully reviewed `robots.txt` file of the website and have confirmed that Web-agents can ethically scrape `https://www.eyebuydirect.com/eyeglasses/` this webpage.

-2. **Data Privacy** : `https://www.eyebuydirect.com/eyeglasses/` is a publicly available website and we have only scrapped publicly available information which is the name price and available colors for the glasses.
-I have not scrapped any personal data from the website.

-3. **Rate Limiting**: Excessive scraping can put a significant load on a website's server, potentially affecting its performance and availability for other users.To minimize the impact on website performance, I implemented rate limiting in our scraping scripts.
-This ensures that I do not overwhelm the server with too many requests in a short period.

-4. **Respect for Intellectual Property**: The content on websites is often protected by copyright laws.
-Scraping and using this content without permission can infringe on intellectual property rights.
-I only scrape data that is publicly available and do not use it for commercial purposes without proper authorization.
-I give credit to the original sources where applicable.

-### Edited after 2nd Project was graded
-What data are Scraped:
+## 1. Respect for Website Terms of Service
+It is crucial to respect the terms of service set by the website being scraped.
+Many websites explicitly prohibit or restrict web scraping activities, and violating these terms can have legal and ethical implications.

+- **Action Taken**: We have reviewed the `robots.txt` file of [eyebuydirect.com](https://www.eyebuydirect.com) and confirmed that web agents are allowed to scrape the `/eyeglasses/` page.
+This confirms that my scraping activity complies with the site's ethical guidelines for web scraping.

+## 2. Data Privacy and Public Availability
+Data privacy is a significant concern when scraping information from websites.
+Collecting personal data without user consent or scraping information that is not publicly accessible violates privacy standards.

+- **Action Taken**: We have ensured that only publicly available data is scraped, such as the **name of the glasses**, **price**, **available color choices**, and **product links**.
+No personal data, such as user information or any data not publicly visible, is collected during the scraping process.

+## 3. Minimizing Server Load Through Rate Limiting
+Excessive web scraping can overload a website’s servers, which can negatively impact the site's availability and performance for other users.

+- **Action Taken**: To prevent this, we have implemented rate limiting in my scraping scripts.
+This ensures that requests to the server are spaced out over time, minimizing the risk of server overload and ensuring that my activities do not disrupt the website's normal operations.

+## 4. Respect for Intellectual Property
+Website content, including text, images, and product information, is often protected by copyright or other intellectual property rights.
+It is important to respect these rights and use the data responsibly.

+- **Action Taken**: We only scrape product-related data that is publicly visible and avoid any content protected by copyright (such as product descriptions or images) without permission.
+Additionally, this data is used solely for personal, non-commercial purposes related to my project and not for any profit-generating or commercial activities.
+Where applicable, we provide credit to the original sources.

+## 5. Transparency in Data Use
+It is important to clarify the purpose for which the scraped data will be used and ensure that this purpose aligns with ethical standards.

+- **Data Scraped**:
     - Name of Glass
     - Price of Glass
-- Link to the product
+    - Link to the Product
-- Color choices available
+    - Available Color Choices

-All these data are publicly avialiable in the website.
-And they do not contain any personal information.
+- **Purpose**: The goal of this project is to recommend suitable glasses to users based on their face shape.
+The scraped data will be used to populate a recommendation engine, which filters glasses based on the user's queries.
+Users will also be provided with a link to the product on the original website, ensuring transparency in sourcing.

+## 6. Compliance with Legal Standards
+In addition to ethical guidelines, compliance with relevant legal frameworks is critical when conducting web scraping.
+This includes adhering to data protection regulations such as the General Data Protection Regulation (GDPR) and other applicable laws.

+- **Action Taken**: By restricting my data scraping to publicly available, non-personal information, we have ensured that the project complies with privacy and data protection laws.
+No personal data is collected, processed, or stored as part of this project.

+---

+# Additional Considerations for the Project

-## Why are you scraping the data?
+## Why Are You Scraping the Data?
-As the goal of the project is to recommend glasses to people based on the face shape, the project would need some data to make the recommendations.
+The primary goal of this project is to provide personalized recommendations for glasses based on a user’s face shape.
+In order to make these recommendations, the project needs access to a range of glasses data, including the **name of the glasses**, **price**, **available colors**, and **product links**.

-### What purposes will the data be used for?
+- **Reasoning**: Users often struggle to find glasses that match their face shape and personal preferences.
+By collecting data on various glasses, the project can generate tailored recommendations based on the user's input, providing a more efficient and enjoyable shopping experience.

+## What Purposes Will the Data Be Used For?
-The data will be used only to recommend glasses to people based on the face shape.
-There will also be a link to the product on the original website.
-The data will be filtered based on user's query.
+The data will be used exclusively to recommend glasses that match the user's face shape and preferences.
+The user will be shown a list of suggested glasses, along with a direct link to the product on the original [eyebuydirect.com](https://www.eyebuydirect.com) website.

-By following the guidelines above, I conducted web scraping in an ethical and responsible manner.
+- **How the Data Will Be Used**:
+    - The recommendation engine will filter the scraped data based on user queries (e.g., face shape, preferred price range, available colors).
+    - Once the user receives a recommendation, they can click on the provided link to view the product on the original website.
+    - The data will be used solely for this recommendation process and will not be stored, shared, or used for any other purposes beyond the scope of this project.

+By following the guidelines outlined above, we have ensured that the web scraping activities conducted for this project are ethical, transparent, and responsible.
+No personal or sensitive data is collected, and the project adheres to all applicable legal and ethical standards.